PAY RANGE: N19

-Calculates inventory totals for city wide purchases of materials and supplies and personal property inventory; prepares fiscal year end inventory reports for all city departments; may visit field sites to recommend alternative inventory practices.
+Oversees staff responsible for the inventory totals for city wide purchases of materials and supplies and personal property inventory; the preparation of fiscal year-end inventory reports for all city departments; may visit field sites to recommend alternative inventory practices.

 Prepares detailed reports of activities, incidents and proposed solutions; recommends and implements procedures.

 standards, practices, and techniques utilized in the inspection and market pricing of various materials, supplies, equipment, installation and services

 procurement processes, specification requirements and related practices and methods